hamitaksln/obisis-gano-calculator/README.md

 <div align="center"><img  src="https://media.giphy.com/media/qHGfMAFvxbosoHVoA9/giphy.gif" alt="Gano calculator installation"/></div>

 ## Usage
 You need to go "Ders Durum" page in obisis.erciyes.edu.tr after that you will see "Gano Hesapla" and "Ders Durum" buttons.
-These button for pass between two section so you will be still have "Ders Durum" page.
+These button for making transition between two sections so you will be still have "Ders Durum" page.
 If you have something wrong with your "gano" then de-select wrong lesson.

 <div align="center"><img  src="https://media.giphy.com/media/wu5KpDjJZsDntaO1Wu/giphy.gif" alt="Gano calculator preview"/></div>